-Morocco is a popular destination for few reasons one of them being its unique sceneries and authentic culture.
+Morocco is a popular destination for a few reasons, two of them being its unique sceneries and authentic culture.
 For other reason (like its incredible hospitality) Morocco’s popular tourist attractions are often overwhelmed with visitors from all over the world.
-In such touristy environment, the unusual, less popular places become especially attractive.
+In such a touristy environment, the unusual, less popular places become especially attractive.
 The good news is that these places that are out of the beaten path in Morocco are located along the usual tours but are not included in the usual Moroccan itinerary.

 If you rent a car for your tour of Morocco, you will have the freedom to stop wherever you want and to take the time you need to visit each of these places.